afshingm/test1/README.md

-# this is the main branch
+# coursera web development
-we leave it as it is
+this is coursera web development course branch